Mesothelioma Treatment

 Mesothelioma Surgery

-Mesothelioma surgery allows doctors to remove cancer tumors and cells.
-Doctors use different types of mesothelioma surgeries depending on where the cancer has formed in the body.
+Mesothelioma surgery is often the most effective treatment, allowing doctors to extract cancer tumors from the body.
+Doctors use different types of mesothelioma surgeries depending on where the cancer has formed.

-With an extrapleural pneumonectomy, doctors remove the lung closest to the cancerous tumors, the lining of the lungs (pleura), part of the heart lining, and parts of the diaphragm.
+Extrapleural pneumonectomy is used to treat pleural mesothelioma.
+Doctors remove the lung closest to the cancer, the lining of the lungs (pleura), and parts of the heart lining and diaphragm.

-In a 2022 Translational Lung Cancer Research study, patients who received an EPP along with chemotherapy and radiation lived for 24 months on average.
+Pleural mesothelioma patients who received an EPP with chemotherapy and radiation lived for 24 months on average in a 2023 study from Translational Lung Cancer Research.

 Diagram explaining an extrapleural pneumonectomy (EPP).
 Doctors remove the lung closest to the cancer, along with the heart lining, part of the diaphragm, and all visible cancer tumors.Diagram explaining an extrapleural pneumonectomy (EPP).
 Doctors remove the lung closest to the cancer, along with the heart lining, part of the diaphragm, and all visible cancer tumors.